 As well, most of us avoid dark walls for all of the obvious reasons: it can feel enclosing, and it can be hard to paint over, which means that pink on every surface can cause a significant amount of DIY challenge over the long term.

 A room that looks like a princess wonderland doesn’t have to be an extreme shade of pink, and it doesn’t have to mean that your daughter has to give up her individuality and strength, either.

-So, let’s explore how to help your child get the design she wants for her bedroom without resorting to an all-pink space.
+So, let’s explore some unique room ideas for girls, to help your daughter get the design she wants for her bedroom without resorting to an all-pink space.
 We’ll talk about some new kids’ room ideas, how to protect your walls and wood flooring, and how to help your little princess discover her own unique interior design look.